LucasWangTO/Seekers/README.md

 Check out the [youtube demo](https://youtu.be/zZg7QdkT2jo) and the [webpage](https://seekers.netlify.app/).

+Want to skip creating an account?
+View the page instead [here](https://crowdseek.ml/).

 ## Description

 Seekers is a platform that allows users to share information about where personal possessions were lost or/and found.
 With LeafletJS, we provide the option for users to select the location where the item was lost/found on a map and create a post with their relevant information.
 Additionally, users can browse existing posts that are stored on a FaunaDB database.